 Additionally, sex can help you reconnect to your body after it undergoes trauma.
 Pleasure is a way to feel good inside your body again and to feel close to your partner, if you have one.
 This is especially important for cancer survivors, who sometimes feel betrayed by their body.
 Vaginal dryness diminishes the quality of your life and can take a toll on your relationship, as well.

 How Membrasin® Can Help You Ease Back Into Your Old Self

-Membrasin® products are estrogen-free, clinically studied, and full of all-natural ingredients.
-The Vitality Pearls are oral supplements that help restore moisture from the inside out, and the Intimate Moisture Cream can help provide relief to the dry area externally.
+Membrasin® products are estrogen-free and full of clinically studied all-natural SBA24™.
+The Vitality Pearls are oral supplements that help support moisture from the inside out, and the Intimate Moisture Cream can help provide relief to the dry area externally.
 Try the 2-Step Starter Pack today and find out how much better you can feel.